eeowaa/awscli-manpages/BUGS.md

 1. The `README.md` is missing some instructions.

-2. Manpage generation is extremely slow (on the order of hours on my local machine).
+2. Man page generation is extremely slow (on the order of hours on my local machine).
 Optimization is possible through caching and parallelization.

-   - It could also be argued that patching the documentation upstream to more easily generate manpages (including short descriptions) would drastically reduce both complexity for the user and compute time in generating manpages.
+   - It could also be argued that patching the documentation upstream to more easily generate man pages (including short descriptions) would drastically reduce both complexity for the user and compute time in generating man pages.

 ## Missing features

-1. A configuration file to specify output directory, installation directory, manpage section, etc.
+1. A configuration file to specify output directory, installation directory, man section, etc.

 2. Incremental documentation generation via `Makefile`.

-3. A script for installing and indexing manpages once generated.
+3. A script for installing and indexing man pages once generated.

-4. Automatic retries on partial or total manpage generation failure.
+4. Automatic retries on partial or total man page generation failure.
 This currently requires some shell-fu.